Donald E. Fouts, Ph.D.

 Melissa Meeker, MAED

-Melissa Meeker is the Assistant Dean of Student Services for online and external programs at McKendree University.
+Melissa Meeker is the Associate Dean of Online Programs at McKendree University.
 She has over twenty years of admissions, enrollment management, and higher education experience.
 She is currently completing her dissertation with Northcentral University and her topic is the retention of online faculty.

 Her previous degrees are in education and her passion is working with students.